 In essence, a salt is a positively charged [+] metal that ionically bonds with a negatively charged [-] nonmetal to form an ionic bond.
 Very loose example: Take an element from the left side of the periodic table (the [+] metals) and combine it with an element on the right side of the periodic table (the [-] nonmetals) and you form a salt.

+Now, SO4 is an anionic (another word for "negative ion") polyatomic compound.
+I know I said you take one [+] from the left and one [-] from the right and you have a salt.
+This is where we depart into more chemistry.
 But I hope you get the idea that there is more to words than we give them credit for.
 And never ask a chemist to please pass the salt in a lab because you won't want to sprinkle what you get on your fries.

 When you put salts into your hair, the higher concentration of them encourages cellular water to leave via diffusion* the hair and travel towards the salt in order to balance out the concentration.
 That's what causes cells to dry (through a process called osmosis) because of high salt content--it's why you're thirsty after eating salty food.
 But rest easy: because of those same "water enticing" characteristics, common salts are easy to wash out.
 Then simply rehydrate your hair once the salts are gone.
 If the occasional beach hair works out for you because perhaps the salts are "exfoliating" your hair, that's great.
 Just don't go putting salt in your hair on purpose on a regular basis, and definitely don't leave it in to dry.